 Jenni Asher is a massage therapist, musician, and teacher.
-She obtained her Certified Massage Therapy (CMT) degree from Hands On Healing in California and Myofascial Release Advanced certificates from MFR UK.
+She obtained her Certified Massage Practitioner (CMP) status from Hands On Healing in California and Myofascial Release Advanced credentials from MFR UK.
 She also holds a Bachelors is in Music (BMus) and Teaching Licentiate (LRAM) from the Royal Academy of Music, and Masters in Music Leadership (MA) from the Guildhall School of Music and Drama.

 Musician Bodywork exists to treat musicians with injuries and help them to achieve a level of pain-free playing and through the development of healthy self-care routines.
 It also hopes to shed light on the problems that performing artists face (as Sports Massage Therapy does for athletes).
 These problems include: